 Water damage?
 Check.

-But real estate investors are used to dealing with these problems.
-After all, the house is 100+ years old.
+Real estate investors are used to dealing with these problems.
+After all, the house is 101+ years old (and it’s been neglected for at least two dozen years by absentee owners).
 What do you expect?

 But one issue scared every other investor away: the sinking foundation.